Skip to main content

 Out of Order Execution

 Out-of-order execution is rare.
 Internally at Chef, none of our custom resources broke during our migration to unified mode.
 Instead, we discovered a few cases in which custom resource code was intended to run in order, but Chef Infra Client executed it out of order.
-In these cases, unified mode fixed errors instead of introducing bugs.
+In these cases, Unified Mode fixed errors instead of introducing bugs.

-Notifications and Accumulators
+Notifications and accumulators

 The accumulator pattern works unchanged.
 Notifications to the :root run context still behave identically.
 Since the compile and converge phases of custom resources both fire in the converge time (typically) of the enclosing run_context, the effect of eliminating the separate compile and converge phases of the custom resource has no visible effect from the outer context.